 The pallet was just wide enough to get the bike on and the kickstand had just barely caught the edge with a tenuous hold.
 I again grabbed my motorcycle tie downs and safety strapped the bike to keep it upright while I cut the last plastic shipping straps.
-There was a big gap between the front of the pallet and the steel frame, just wide enough for the front wheel to drop into and hesitate.
-I figured if it caught the wheel and bumped me off balance just a little it could make me drop the bike.
-The pallet was so narrow that a foot couldn't be put down if it started over, and 700 lbs of motorcycle and gear once off balance can't be stopped.
+There was a big gap between the front of the pallet and the steel framed pan it sat in, just wide enough for the front wheel to drop into and hesitate.
+Since the pallet was so narrow, one couldn't really get a foot down, and if the front wheel dropped into that recess and hesitated, it would definitely result in falling off the pallet.
 In Buenos Aires they were kind enough to have made side pieces for you to step on as well as a ramp onto the pallet.
 Also, the workers surrounded the bike in case you got off balance.
-Not so in Houston and I decided to play it safe, piling up the heavy shipping net to make a ramp across the gap.
+Not so in Houston, so I decided to play it safe, piling up the heavy shipping net to make a ramp across the gap.

 My room was very nice, but I felt out of place in it, as if visiting a museum or a store display.
 Now that my bike and gear were all accounted for, I felt as if in a daze, an emptiness as if I were hollow.
 It's difficult to explain, as it wasn't sadness for the trip ending as I expected, just a complete sense of emptiness.
 I didn't want to talk to anyone, see anyone, or interact with anyone.

 I couldn't bring myself to write, look at photos or do anything.
 The adjacent Chinese restaurant was where I had my first iced tea in over 7 months, and the change of food was nice.
 I stared out the dark tinted windows into the parking lot, as customers came and went.
 I stared at nothing, with an empty mind and an empty heart.
-I guess the overload of 7 months of ingesting sights, sounds, stresses and hard physical challenges had overloaded my circuits and the body had taken control.
+I guess the overload of 7 months of ingesting sights, sounds, stresses and challenges had overloaded my circuits and the body had taken control.
 It was determined to take a break.

 That evening I lay in bed, many thoughts trying to enter my mind but each rejected.
 Ahead lay many decisions and directions, but now was not the time.

 As the highway opened up and my speed increased, the city and then the world became a better, brighter place.
 The future unknown, the direction of life unknown, the next day unknown.
-Somehow deep inside I was a different man, formed over the journey just finished and fitting into my known world even less than ever.
-I still longed for new lands and new people, in spite of fatigue, and deep inside knew that the world I'd left months before would never satisfy my soul again...
+Somehow deep inside I was a different man, formed over the journey just finished and fitting into my known world now even less than ever.
+I still longed for new lands and new people, in spite of fatigue, and deep inside knew that the world I'd left months before would never satisfy my soul again.